Lattice Codes Achieve the Capacity of Common Message Gaussian Broadcast Channels with Coded Side Information: Lattice Codes for the Common Message Gaussian Broadcast Channel with Coded Side Information

+This sequence of operations is illustrated in Fig.~\ref{fig:encoder}.
+Note that since $\rcov(\Lc)=\sqrt{n}$, each codeword $\p{x}$ satisfies $\|\p{x}\| \leq \rcov(\Lc)=\sqrt{n}$, and hence, the power constraint ${\|\p{x}\|^2}/{n} \leq 1$.
 It is straightforward to show that the dithering operation~\eqref{eq:w_to_x} is a one-to-one correspondence between $\p{t} \in \La/\Lc$ and $\p{x} \in (\La-\p{d})/\Lc$.
 Further, from Lemma~\ref{lem:w_to_t} we know that~\eqref{eq:w_to_t} is a bijection between the message space $\Fp^{K\ell}$ and the undithered codewords $\La/\Lc$ if $\p{G}$ is full rank.
 Hence, to ensure that no two messages are mapped to the same codeword, we only require that the random matrix $\p{G}$ be full rank.
 It can be shown that (see~\cite{ELZ_IT_05})

 We will only require a relaxation based on the above inequality.
-From~\eqref{eq:K_ell_bound}, we have $K\ell \leq \sfrac{n}{2}$.
+From~\eqref{eq:K_ell_bound}, we have $K\ell \leq \frac{n}{2}$.
 Similarly, since $p$ is a prime integer, we have $p \geq 2$, and hence,